stanislav-chekmenev/looping_instagram_project/README.md

-# looping_instagram_project
+# A classifier to identify people in instagram images for Looping Power Room

-A classifier to identify people in instagram images
+Hello, Matthias!